wsukz/wsukz.github.io/README.md

-# Woosong University
-## Department of AI & Big Data
+# Department of AI & Big Data

 Welcome to the official GitHub organization of the **Artificial Intelligence & Big Data Department** at **Woosong University Kazakhstan**.